ROCm-Developer-Tools/llvm-project/flang/docs/OpenMP-semantics.md

 all the data-sharing or data-mapping attributes marked for the `Symbols` may be used later in the Semantics Analysis and in the Code Generation.

+## Declare Target & Target Region Implicit Function Capture Analysis

+The OpenMP specification states that all functions and subroutines called from a _declare target_ function/subroutine or _target region_ are to be treated as if they are marked as _declare target_ with a _to_ clause.

+The OpenMP specifications current wording (emphasis on current) gives wiggle room for this to be done later in the compilation pipeline (e.g. the MLIR -> LLVM IR phase).
+However, this means filtering out functions from modules they do not belong in requires significant extra work on the compilers behalf and less strict semantic rules can be applied to these implicit target functions.
+So, in this case we have opted to perform this implicit capture as a semantic analysis pass (_ImplicitDeclareTargetCapture_), which marks all functions and subroutines (and their callees) that are called within _target_ and _declare target_ functions as _declare _target_ themselves by materializing the function or subroutines name in the original declare target's clause list.

+This pass occurs after name and scope resolution, primarily so that all name and symbol information is available for access and use and all functions are now resolved as functions (i.e. no misinterpretation as an array).

+The semantic analysis pass has yet to be extended to support implicit capture for target regions, however, this is an intended extension for the future.

 ## Module File Extensions for OpenMP

 After the successful compilation of modules and submodules